Please link this guide if you use it as a reference for your own content

 This is assuredly Lisa’s best role due to how synergistic her kit is with this specific playstyle.
 Her innate EM ascension stat, rapid Electro application, relatively quick attacks, access to DEF Shred, and usage out of the 4TF artifact set are all factors as to why Lisa fits as well as she does here.

 Lisa’s Aggravate teams are often composed of a Dendro character for enabling Quicken, another Electro character for Energy and extra damage, and often an Anemo or various flex characters for utility or other reasons.
 It is preferred that Hydro and Pyro are exempt as options for teammates as they may consume the Quicken aura, but the team’s general Elemental application can restore it should a unit not apply Hydro/Pyro as frequently.
-Units like those mentioned prior can manage to fit inside this team skeleton and be fairly effective, but doing so can ruin the integrity of an Aggravate team.
+Units like those mentioned previously can manage to fit inside this team skeleton and be fairly effective, but doing so can ruin the integrity of an Aggravate team.

 Notable Teammates